Tony814/OntrackWMod/README.md

 ### Steps to take

 1. Check the version of the ONTRACKW.386 driver that you have.
 You can edit it and scroll down to the bottom, or you can `set ONTRACKDEBUG=Y` before you start Windows.
-I have provided patches for V1.06 and V1.07 (v1.07 courtesy of PhilsComputerLab.com).
+I have provided the patch for V1.07 (Ontrack Disk Manager v9.57, courtesy of PhilsComputerLab.com).
-2. Verify the SHA1 of your driver matches the one provided in the respective folder.
+2. Verify the SHA1 of your driver matches the one provided for ONTRACKW.386.
 3. Download a copy of BSDiff for your OS.
 4. Use BSPatch to patch your driver.
 5. Verify the SHA1 of your patched driver matches the ONTRACKX.386.sha1 file provided in the respective folder.